rsksmart/rsk-react-webpack-box/README.md

 ## Description

 In this box you'll find a basic starter pack.
 It includes Truffle, React and Webpack.
-The the app was created with create-react-app and it can be customized with customize-cra.
+The app was created with create-react-app and it can be customized with customize-cra.

 This starter contains two main elements
 - Truffle framework